• Skip to main content

 • Bacon- Thick-cut bacon adds a slightly smoky flavor to the dish.

-• Garlic- A few cloves of minced garlic add a subtle garlic flavor.
+• Garlic- A few cloves of minced garlic add a subtle garlic taste.

-• Tomato Paste- Tomato paste is my go-to ingredient for homemade baked beans.
-It offers better control over the sugar content and elevates the tomato flavor.
+• Tomato Paste- Using tomato paste offers better control over the sugar content and gives the beans an intense tomato flavor.
+You can also use ketchup if preferred.

 • Honey- Honey is the primary sweetener in these scratch-made honey baked beans.
-Use the highest-quality honey you can get your hands on.
+Use the highest-quality honey you can find.

 • Brown Sugar- A touch of brown sugar gives these baked beans a caramel-like flavor and enhances the natural sweetness of the honey.